Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Numerical validation

 \section{Numerical validation}

 The intent of this section is to quantitatively benchmark the extensions we make to the CEM framework.
-We studied three structures that leverage auxiliary trails to be topologically compatible with the CEM form-finding algorithm: a self-stressed tensegrity wheel, a tree canopy and a curved suspension bridge.
-A graphical summary of our findings is supplied in Figure \ref{fig:experiments_plots}.
+We study three structures that leverage auxiliary trails to be topologically compatible with the CEM form-finding algorithm: a self-stressed tensegrity wheel, a tree canopy and a bridge curved on plan.

-The first two structures were modeled using only deviation edges to illustrate how, in an extreme case, inserting an auxiliary trail to every node in $\topology$ can relieve designers from the trail-deviation edge labeling process (see Section \ref{topology_diagram}).
-The last structure follows a more conventional approach and only appends auxiliary trails at the tip of the cantilevering hangers.
+We assume that all the structures are pin-jointed and only bear axial forces.
+We model the first two structures using only deviation edges to illustrate how, in an extreme case, inserting an auxiliary trail to every node in $\topology$ can relieve designers from the trail-deviation edge labeling process (see Section \ref{topology_diagram}).
+The bridge structure follows a more conventional topological modeling approach and only appends auxiliary trails at the tip of the cantilevering hangers.

-In all the experiments, the structures were assumed pin-jointed and bearing only axial forces.
-We minimized the forces in all the auxiliary trails (except at the support nodes) by setting the target edge force $\hat{\edgeforce_i}$ to zero.
-Additional geometric constraints were imposed on the curved bridge to test the auxiliary trails extension in combination with more constraint types.
+The primary goal of all the constrained form-finding experiments in this section is to minimize the forces in the auxiliary trails by setting the target edge force $\hat{\edgeforce_i}$ to zero.
+We impose additional geometric constraints to the bridge to test the auxiliary trails extension we propose in combination with more constraint types.
+The penalty factors for all the constraints are equal to one, $w=1$, and the distance threshold for iterative equilibrium in the CEM form-finding algorithm is $\energythreshold=1\times10^{-6}$ (See Section \ref{iterative}).

-Each constrained form-finding problem was solved using automatic differentiation (AD) and finite differences (FD) as in the baseline version of the CEM framework \cite{ohlbrock_computeraidedapproach_2020}.
-The impact of the two differentiation schemes was compared by looking at the total optimization runtime (i.e. the elapsed time in seconds it takes an optimization algorithm to converge), the number of optimization parameters and the value of the objective function after generating a satisfactory constrained equilibrium state $\constrainedequilibriumattributes$.
+We solve each constrained form-finding experiment using automatic differentiation (AD) and finite differences (FD) with different step sizes $h$, following the implementation of the baseline version of the CEM framework \cite{ohlbrock_computeraidedapproach_2020,ohlbrock_combinatorialequilibrium_2020, cem_tool_2021}.
+We fix the optimization convergence thresholds to $\convergencethreshold=1\times10^{-6}$ and $\gradientthreshold=1\times10^{-8}$ in all experiments, and compare the impact of the two differentiation schemes by looking at the total convergence runtime (i.e. the elapsed time in seconds it takes an optimization algorithm to converge), the number of optimization parameters, and the output value of the objective function after convergence to a constrained equilibrium state $\constrainedequilibriumattributes$.
+We run every experiment ten times and report the resulting mean values per experiment.

-Throughout our experiments, the penalty factors for all the constraints were equal and set to one, $w=1$.
-Unless explicitly noted, the distance threshold for iterative equilibrium was fixed at $\energythreshold=1\times10^{-6}$.
-Likewise, optimization convergence threshold was set to $\convergencethreshold=1\times10^{-6}$.
-For reference, our experiments were carried out using \texttt{compas\_cem} inside Grasshopper for MacOS, on a quad-core Intel CPU clocked at 2.9 GHz.